maxtyson123/MaxOS/docs/CONTRIBUTING.md

 ## We Develop with GitHub
 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

+## Code Standard
+To keep the code understanble please make sure it is formatted and reable.
+Additionally add comments exapling what your function does and the various steps.
+Summary's and params are only needed if the function is intended to be used on a wider scale e.g. printf but not EtherFrameProvider::OnRawDataReceived(...);

 ## We Use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: